 The Aqueon Quietflow LED pro series has gained popularity among aquarists, reflecting on the filter’s star rating.
 I’ve also got positive remarks in various fish forums, where people share their experiences and suggest products to fellow aquarists.

 This filter series’s internal pump design eliminated noise (exceptionally quiet), leaks, and priming needs.
 Self- priming feature helps start the pump automatically after cleaning when you plugin or after power restoration.
-The pump’s high flow rate also ensures better oxygenation in the tank, maintains a healthy aquarium.
+The pump’s high flow rate also ensures better oxygenation in the tank and maintains a healthy aquarium.

 Using Aqueon Quiteflow, you can’t forget the maintenance; a LED light will flash when filter media are blocked by debris.
 However, many users complained that this feature doesn’t provide accurate notifications.